Amos77Robert/EHG-Signal-Analysis-for-Preterm-Birth-Prediction/README.md

-# EHG Signal Analysis for Preterm Birth Prediction
+# EHG signal analysis for preterm birth prediction
 # Aim
 To improve the prediction and interpretability of preterm physiological EHG signals for identifying birth types (induced, cesarean, or spontaneous) using machine learning.